Skip to Main Content

 CTIS-26 Machine Learning, Analytics and Big Data in Cloud Services (3)

-CTIS-27 Cloud Security (3)
+CTIS-27 Cloud Security and AI: Foundational Concepts (3)

-CTIS-29 Cloud Computing with Microsoft Azure (3)
+CTIS-29 AI Solutions with Microsoft Azure Cloud (3)

 Mathematics: Plus 3-4 units from the following: